9/6: Legislative Affairs Committee Meeting--RSVP below!

 Attend NYDLC's next Steering Committee Meeting!
 RSVP below

 NYDLC's Steering Committee sets the platform and agenda for all of our projects and initiatives.
 The Steering Committee meeting is open to all members who would like to be more involved or to those who are new to NYDLC and would like to find out more about our work.
-At each meeting, we hear reports from all of our Committee Chairs and plan for the months ahead, so this is a great way to find out what we are working on and identify a few key ways you can #BeTheChange!
+At each meeting, we hear reports from our Committee Chairs and plan for the months ahead, so this is a great way to find out what we are working on and identify a few key ways you can #BeTheChange!

 Dial-in option: If you are unable to attend in person, you are welcome to join by phone.

 RSVP below and you will be emailed dial-in credentials.

 All NYDLC members are welcome to attend: To Join NYDLC as a member, please click here.
 (NYDLC always provides up to a 100% exemption policy for those unable to pay).